jfeltz/dash-haskell/README.md

 Features slated for V2
 ======================
-* handle **docset pre-builts**
+* handle **docset pre-builts and project synchronization**

-    set pre-built criteria, pre-built skipping, and provide a ```--rebuild``` to force rebuild of a docset
+  set pre-built criteria, pre-built skipping, project package sync. and provide a ```--rebuild``` to force rebuild of a docset

+* **version biasing**

+  provide option to bias package version to highest when it is otherwise ambiguous

 * **summaries**

   provide summary information to help users better understand which packages failed and succeeded

-* **version biasing**

-    provide option to bias package version to highest when it is otherwise ambiguous

 * ```conf``` argument support